mortie/mweb/README.md

 ## Methods

+In addition to these methods, `app.express` is a reference to the native express `app` object, which has its own properties and methods.

 ### app.get(path, function(req, res)), app.post(path, function(req, res))

 Listen to a path, coming from a get or post request.
 Works like express'